Guidelines for selecting a stool

 Upholstery

 A few of our stools, Aria and Harpswell, offer upholstered cushions for added comfort.
-The fabric selections range from fine leather, like our full-grain Riverside, ideal for heavy to medium use, and some of our most durable fabrics, like Knoll and Brentano.
+The fabric selections range from fine leather, like our full-grain Riverside, ideal for heavy to medium use, and some of our most durable fabrics from Knoll.
 Great upholstery retains its style and appeal year after year.
 When choosing an upholstered stool, consider how it will match the rest of your kitchen or space.
 Do you have wooden cabinets, granite countertops, a tiled backsplash, or hardwood flooring?
 Do you want the upholstery on the stool to complement the current color scheme or be an accent piece?

 Interior Kitchen Shot.
 There are four wooden stools at a kitchen island.
 The floor is polished cement and there is a green tile backsplash.
 Floor to ceiling windows line the far right wall and look out on a white pine forest in spring.